 First Steps

-GET SMART
+GET INFORMED

 What You Need To Know

 Parents have their own ways of doing things, but that won’t stop anyone from telling you what you should and shouldn’t do.
-Nothing helps as much as getting informed — knowing what some of the language means, learning how to be an advocate, getting ready to work with the experts who will help meet your kid’s special needs.
+Nothing helps as much as getting informed — knowing what some of the language means, learning how to be an advocate, getting ready to work with the experts who will help meet your child’s needs.

 HOW TO SPEAK UP